-- We spend our breaks in the playground. - We do not eat in the playground. - If we see others in danger, we tell a supervisor. - We treat the plants and animals in our school grounds with care.
-We do not climb the trees. - We do not throw stones, sticks, acorns, snowballs, etc. - We do not resolve conflicts through physical violence and do not insult anyone. - Bicycles, scooters, skateboards and inline skates are left at the bicycle stands and are not to be used in the school grounds.
-This does not apply to practice periods on the school's traffic training circuit under the guidance of an adult. - We go straight to our classrooms when the bell rings at the end of the break.
+- We spend breaks outside on the playground (exception: rain breaks). - If we see others in danger, we tell an adult immediately. - We treat the plants and animals in our school grounds with care.
+We do not climb trees - We do not throw stones, sticks, acorns, snowballs, etc. - Bicycles, scooters, skateboards, Heelys, inline skates etc are all left at the bicycle stands and are not to be used on the school grounds. - When the bell rings at the end of break, we go straight to the classroom without jostling.

-Notes for parents
+Notes for Parents